LABARUM GUARD

 Constantine's Vision - Raphael

-Constantine set a guard about the Labarum of 50 men chosen from his Imperial Guard.
+Constantine set a guard about the Labarum.
 These men were recognized for their piety and virtues.
+Tradition has it that Constantine selected 50 men, called the Praepositi Laberorum, and that Constantine later recognized these men and organized them into the Golden Chivalry - Torquati (so named for their gold collars) and Perfectissimi (Most Perfect Knights).
 The Army of Constantine engaged a force four to ten times larger than his own outside of Rome.
 The pagans were defeated, Rome was liberated, the persecutions of Christians terminated, and Christianity legalized by the Edict of Milan.
 The Senate and People of Rome in appreciation erected Constantine's Arch which gave credit to God for the victory.
 In all future engagements, Constantine’s armies carried the Labarum before them.
 In 323 Constantine marched against another pagan Co-Emperor, Lucinius, who had betrayed his word and had begun persecuting Christians in the East.
 Lucinius attacked Constantine.
 When Constantine marched in response, Lucinius told his legions not to look upon the Labarum for fear of Christ's power.
 Constantine, with a significantly smaller force, defeated Lucinius under the Labarum and united the Roman Empire under one Christian emperor.
 During the battles many traditions arose concerning the invincibility of the Labarum Guard.

 Peter Paul Rubens 1622